 The minimum non-GAAP operating income target for Fiscal Year 2009 for the vesting of our performance-vesting options was \$256 million.
 In January 2010, our Compensation Committee determined none of our performance-vesting options vested based on Fiscal Year 2009 performance, since we did not achieve our performance-vesting target for Fiscal Year 2009 of non-GAAP operating income of \$231 million.
-Non-GAAP operating income can be calculated from our consolidated audited financial statements in our Original Annual Report by adding \$79 million related to the amortization of acquisition-related intangibles (\$58 million reported as amortization of intangible assets as part of cost of products sold and \$21 million reported in amortization of intangible assets as part of operating expenses), \$12 million related to share-based compensation expense, \$34 million related to restructuring charges (\$11 million related to cost of products sold and \$23 million related to operating expenses), \$54 million Advisory Agreement termination fee and \$4 million related to selling shareholder expenses associated with our IPO to the \$48 million reported as income from operations for Fiscal Year 2009.
+Non-GAAP operating income can be calculated from our consolidated audited financial statements in our Annual Report by adding \$79 million related to the amortization of acquisition-related intangibles (\$58 million reported as amortization of intangible assets as part of cost of products sold and \$21 million reported in amortization of intangible assets as part of operating expenses), \$12 million related to share-based compensation expense, \$34 million related to restructuring charges (\$11 million related to cost of products sold and \$23 million related to operating expenses), \$54 million Advisory Agreement termination fee and \$4 million related to selling shareholder expenses associated with our IPO to the \$48 million reported as income from operations for Fiscal Year 2009.
 The performance-vesting options that failed to vest based upon performance in Fiscal Year 2009 are subject to Catch-up Vesting whereby such options will vest to the extent we exceed our operating income targets in Fiscal Year 2010 and the executive remains employed through the vesting date.
-The operating income target for Fiscal Year 2010 is \$392.1 million, with each increment of approximately \$1.2 million in operating income above such amount resulting in Catch-Up Vesting of 1% for the performance-vesting options initially scheduled to vest in Fiscal Year 2010.
-Operating income targets for Fiscal Year 2011 and 2012 are \$500 million, respectively.
-Any performance-vesting options initially scheduled to vest based on our Fiscal Year 2010, 2011 and 2012 are \$27.7 million, \$480 million and \$620 million, respectively.
-Any performance-vesting opti
+The operating income target for Fiscal Year 2010 is \$392.1 million, with each increment of approximately \$1.2 million in operating income above such amount resulting in Catch-Up Vesting of 1% for the performance-vesting options initially scheduled to vest in Fiscal Year 2009.
+Operating income targets for Fiscal Years 2011 and 2012 are \$500 million and \$620 million, respectively.
+Minimum operating income thresholds for Fiscal Years 2010, 2011 and 2012 are \$272.7 million, \$480 million and \$620 million, respectively.
+Any performance-vesting options initially schedule